vvs31415/rust-interop/book/src/c/parameter-and-return.md

 |      c_ulong       | unsigned long |
 |       c_void       |     void      |

-> __NOTE:__ The length of float and double are not strictly defined
+> __NOTE:__ The C standard does not strictly define the length of float and
-> in the C standard, but in practice this mapping will work
+> double, but in practice, this mapping will work
 > on all major platforms.
 For the paranoid, there's also a
 > `c_float` and a `c_double` in `std::os::raw`.
 >
 > You can read more detailed documentation about the memory layout of scalar types
 > [here](https://rust-lang.github.io/unsafe-code-guidelines/layout/scalars.html).

-In the next chapter we will discover how the function declarations that our C code needs from Rust can be generated automatically, instead of the error-prone and tedious task of writing and maintaining them by hand.
+In the next chapter, we will discover how the function declarations that our C code needs from Rust can be generated automatically instead of the error-prone and tedious task of writing and maintaining them by hand.